bedobeeeee/emoticue/README.md

 npm install
 ```

-### 🛠️ Configuration
+### Configuration
-Set up the .json file:
+Set up the hardcoded local data file:
-Place your recommendations.json file in the data/ folder.
+Place your recommendations file in the data/ folder.
 This file contains the mood-based content recommendations (movies, books, songs).

-### ▶️ Run the App
+### Run the App

 ```bash
 npm start